Welcome to Al Kharga Oasis

-Lying in a 220km-long and 40km-wide depression, Al-Kharga Oasis was at the crossroads of vital desert trade routes, including the famous Darb al-Arba’een.
+As the capital of the New Valley Governorate and the closest of the oases to the Nile Valley, Al Kharga is also the most modern and therefore the least exotic.
+Lying in a 220km-long and 40km-wide depression, Al Kharga has long stood at the crossroads of vital desert trade routes, including the famous Darb Al Arba’een.
 This influential location brought it great prosperity, and with the arrival of the Romans, wells were dug, crops cultivated and fortresses built to protect caravan routes.
 Even as late as the 1890s, British forces were using lookout towers here to safeguard the ‘back door’ into Egypt.
-During the revolution of 2011, Al-Kharga was the only Western Desert oasis town to throw itself into the anti-Mubarak fray; after police fired into a crowd of protesters, the protesters set fire to the police station, a courthouse, and other buildings.
-Three demonstrators were reported killed, with about 100 injured.

 The new road to Luxor and the airport with flights to Cairo makes it a convenient gateway to the oases, and a smattering of ancient sites here means it's a decent stopover in its own right.